 Our PREMIUM trial, or PREMIUM, is a pivotal, randomized, double-blind, sham-controlled prospective trial of gammaCore for the prevention of migraine.
-The trial is being conducted at 22 centers in Europe, included academic medical centers and other tertiary headache clinics, and enrolled 477 patients into a 28-day baseline run-in period, 341 of whom are included in the safety population and 332 of whom are included in the ITT population.
+The trial was conducted at 22 centers in Europe, included academic medical centers and other tertiary headache clinics, and enrolled 477 patients into a 28-day baseline run-in period, 341 of whom are included in the safety population and 332 of whom are included in the ITT population.
 PREMIUM was designed to assess the superiority of our gammaCore therapy in comparison to sham treatment and included three distinct periods: (1) a 28-day run-in period; (2) a three-month double-blind period; and (3) a six-month open-label period.
-PREMIUM has progressed through the randomized period and is currently in the open-label period.
-The data presented herein below relate to the randomized period only and are the result of preliminary analytics performed by our independent third-party statisticians.
+PREMIUM has progressed through both the randomized and open-label study periods.

+Unless otherwise specified, the data presented herein below relate to the randomized period only and are the result of preliminary analytics performed by our independent third-party statisticians.
 Patients were instructed to treat themselves with two 120-second doses of gammaCore therapy or sham treatment, twice per day.
 Patients randomized to the sham treatment were offered the opportunity to use gammaCore during the open-label period.
 The primary endpoint for the trial is a reduction in the average number of migraine days per month during the third month of the randomized period compared to the average number of migraine days per month in the baseline period between the two cohorts.
 Investigators, patients, and study coordinators were blinded to treatment assignments in the double blind phase of the trial.